-- Authorised Dealer must insist on a new TCS PIN to verify the taxpayer's tax compliance. - (n) Foreign currency accounts may be opened for private individuals (natural persons).
-Authorised Dealers may allow withdrawals from these accounts through the use of any authorised banking product.
-Funds withdrawn from these accounts may also be converted to Rand. - (ii) Capital transfers by private individuals (natural persons) resident in South Africa - (a) The Rand equivalent of income earned abroad and own foreign capital introduced (with the exceptions of that stated below) into South Africa on or after 1997-07-01 by private individuals resident in South Africa, may be retransferred abroad (excluding any growth on the funds introduced), provided that the Authorised Dealer concerned is satisfied that the income and/or capital had previously been converted to Rand, by viewing documentary evidence confirming the amounts involved. - (b) Authorised Dealers are advised that where income is earned abroad as a result of services rendered by private individuals resident in South Africa, it would be a requirement for such individuals to be abroad physically while rendering these services in order to qualify for the aforementioned dispensation. - (c) The sale proceeds of South African assets received from non-residents and export proceeds are therefore not eligible for retransfer abroad by private individuals resident in South Africa. - (d) Foreign capital repatriated by residents in terms of the Exchange Control Amnesty and Amendment of Taxation Laws Act, 2003 (Act No. 12 of 2003) and on which the 5 per cent levy has been paid, is not eligible for retransfer abroad. - (iii) Foreign parent company share incentive or share option schemes - (a) Private individuals are allowed to participate in offshore share incentive or share option schemes, provided that such participation is financed under the R10 million foreign capital allowance and/or the R1 million single discretionary allowance and/or from the proceeds of authorised foreign assets.
-In this regard, (i) above and section B.4(A)(i) of the Authorised Dealer Manual must be complied with. - (b) All applications falling outside the ambit of this dispensation must be referred to the Financial Surveillance Department with full details.
+- (b) Authorised Dealers are advised that where income is earned abroad as a result of services rendered by private individuals resident in South Africa, it would be a requirement for such individuals to be abroad physically while rendering these services in order to qualify for the aforementioned dispensation. - (c) The sale proceeds of South African assets received from non-residents and export proceeds are therefore not eligible for retransfer abroad by private individuals resident in South Africa. - (d) Foreign capital repatriated by residents in terms of the Exchange Control Amnesty and Amendment of Taxation Laws Act, 2003 (Act No. 12 of 2003) and on which the 5 per cent levy has been paid, is not eligible for retransfer abroad. - (L) Foreign parent company share incentive or share option schemes - (a) Private individuals are allowed to participate in offshore share incentive or share option schemes, provided that such participation is financed under the R10 million foreign capital allowance and/or the R1 million single discretionary allowance and/or from the proceeds of authorised foreign assets.
+In this regard, (i) above and section B.4(A)(i) of the Authorised Dealer Manual must be complied with.

+All applications falling outside the ambit of this dispensation must be referred to the Financial Surveillance Department with full details.

-- (c) Any recharge arrangements in connection with a foreign parent company share incentive or share option schemes must be referred to the Financial Surveillance Department. - (iv) Rights on foreign securities owned by private individuals (natural persons) resident in South Africa - (a) Private individuals are allowed to take up new shares in foreign companies that have accrued by way of rights on existing holdings of shares, provided that transfers in payment thereof are dealt with in terms of the R10 million foreign capital allowance and/or the R1 million single discretionary allowance.
+- (b) Any recharge arrangements in connection with a foreign parent company share incentive or share option schemes must be referred to the Financial Surveillance Department. - (M) Rights on foreign securities owned by private individuals (natural persons) resident in South Africa - (a) Private individuals are allowed to take up new shares in foreign companies that have accrued by way of rights on existing holdings of shares, provided that transfers in payment thereof are dealt with in terms of the R10 million foreign capital allowance and/or the R1 million single discretionary allowance.
 In this regard, (i) above and section B.4(A)(i) of the Authorised Dealer Manual must be complied with.